 Building confidence and making positive choices!
 In schools across the Bailiwick, we work with Key Stage 3 students to spot early signs that someone might be more likely to take risks in the future, not just with substances, but with other behaviours too.

 We use a trusted survey to help identify those who might benefit from extra support.
 If you're selected, you’ll be invited to join a Prevention Group that runs for 6–8 weeks.
-Sessions focus on wellbeing, resilience, peer pressure, and making positive choices helping you feel more confident, in control, and ready to handle life’s challenges in a healthy way
+Sessions focus on wellbeing, resilience, managing peer pressure, and making positive choices.
+This should help you feel more confident, in control, and equipped to handle life's challenges in healthy ways.

 Tried something once and want to understand the risks?
-If you’re 13–25 and have had a one-off or low-risk experience with substances, our Prevention Work is here to support you in a non-judgmental way giving honest information.
+If you’re 13–25 and have had one-off or low-risk experience with substances, our Brief Interventions offer non-judgmental one-to-one support, typically around 3 sessions, in school or community settings.

 We’ll cover: